Did you know?

 In Fujairah now there are tourist resort hotels and a casino and the treasury is no longer largely dependent on the production and sale of an endless series of artistic postage stamps - a niche industry whose possibilities Sheikh Muhammad had been one of the first in the area to appreciate and exploit.
 Shortly after the conclusion of the Kalba episode I was posted to Cairo and departed not without regrets but relieved that our five month old son would be spared the rigours of a summer in the Gulf.

-This article was originally published in 2006 in Robin Wilton's Blog on The Sun newspaper.
+This article was originally published in 2006 in Robin Wilton's Blog hosted by Sun Microsystems.

 John Wilton's five month old son Christopher returned to UAE over 40 years later as British Consul and met many of the Rulers his father had known.